metricshilab/manual/computing.md

 #### Run Program

-Although you can use command `R`, `python`, `matlab`, `stata-mp` to open these software programs in the terminal, you may not like to use them in this way for the super inconvenience.
-Moreover, some software may provide a graphic interface by X-forwarding service, e.g. try `xstata-mp`.
-However, we do not encourage you to work in this way either, for the reason that you need to install X11 program on your local computer and the reaction is quite unstable.
-RStudio and Jupyter Notebook provide a better solution that you can use them within an internet browser.
+The commands  `R`, `python`, `matlab`, `stata-mp` can open these programs in the terminal interactively, but the user interface is unfriendly.
+Although some software offers a graphic interface by X-forwarding service, e.g. try `xstata-mp`.
+However, we do not encourage in this way either, as the X11 program must be installed on your local computer and the reaction is quite unstable.
+RStudio and Jupyter Notebook provide a better solution via an internet browser.

-We strongly suggest you to write your code with your local editor, and then upload your code and data to the server to run your program remotely.
-Normally, for a Monte Carlo simulation program, we need to repeat the simulation for at least thousands of time, which may cost us a few minutes to several days.
-By running your program with no hang-up in the background, you can close your terminal to do something else while waiting for the results.
+We recommend writing the code in a local editor, and then upload the code and data to the server to execute remotely.
+Normally, for a Monte Carlo simulation program, we need to repeat the simulation for thousands of times, which may cost a few minutes to several days.
+By running the program with no hang-up in the background, it is safe to close the terminal while waiting for the results.
 For different software, the commands are as following.

 - R: